-ONLINE Somatic Movement classes on Wednesdays at 11am.
-Open to all and free.
-Each class is 40 minutes.
-You need a mat.
-To join, email and I will give you details.
+ONLINE Somatic Movement classes on Tuesdays at 11am.
+Open to all.
+Each class is 1 hour.
+You need a mat or blanket to lie on.
+To join, email

-- your body has three main stress reflexes.
-These are your natural survival reflexes and are designed to protect you.
-However, if they are constantly triggered and never released they cause chronic muscular tension and pain.
+Over time, if these reflexes are constantly triggered and never fully released (due to SMA), they become habitual and cause chronic muscular tension and pain.
 All three reflexes can happen suddenly or build up over time.
 Usually people have a mixture of all three but one will be more dominant than the others The reflexes are:

-- the "red light" reflex, also known as the "startle reflex", which is a tightening of the front of the body, a curling up in order to protect the vital organs.
-Constant triggering of the red light reflex in response to fear or worry results in rounded shoulders, depressed chests, shallow breathing and mid-back and neck pain
+- the "red light" reflex, also known as the "startle reflex", is a contraction of the front of the body, a curling forward in order to protect the vital organs.

-- the "green light" reflex, also known as the "landau reflex", which is a tightening of the back of the body, in preparation for action or escape.
-Constant triggering of the green light reflex in response to excess demand and stress, results in lower back pain, sway back, protruding belly, stiffness in the neck and trunk.
+- the "green light" reflex, also known as the "landau reflex", is a contraction of the back of the body, in preparation for action or escape.

-- the "trauma" reflex is a one sided tightening of the body or a withdrawing of a limb into the centre of the body as a result of injury or long term one-sided action.
-This results in unevenness, rotation of the body and hip and shoulder pain.
+- the "trauma" reflex is a contraction of the body on one side, as a result of injury or long term, one-sided action.

 Private Clinical Somatic Education Sessions